Skip to main content

 Atrous (Dilated) Convolution.

-Increases receptive field without losing resolution.
+Increases receptive field without losing resolution or adding parameters.

 """